 Just like the original series 7 models, there is no particular element in the head to ensure comfort, like the active Skin Guard in series 9.
 However, it does not mean the shaver will leave cuts or nicks on your skin.
 The features in this shaver are well-integrated to ensure good comfort.

 For starters, there is Auto Sense Technology which works by reading the beard density and adjusting the motor speed accordingly.
 While it makes the shave quicker on denser areas, it slows down the motor where there is less growth.
 The slow speed of the motor cuts down the chances of nicks and the irritation that follows.

 Auto Sense Technology has been around for years now but Braun has successfully perfected it.
 During my time with this shaver, it left me impressed by the performance of this technology.

-Water-resistance is another feature that makes the shave on sensitive skin comfortable.
-The people with mildly sensitive skin can simply use it under the shower and it will get the job done.
+Water resistance is another feature that makes the shave on sensitive skin comfortable.
+People with mildly sensitive skin can simply use it under the shower and it will get the job done.
 Those with highly sensitive skin can use shaving foam or gel to keep the shaver gentle on the skin.

 During the wet shave, the most common issue encountered by the user is clogging.
 Fortunately, in 7085cc and 7071cc, the space between the elements is wide enough to let the debris pass through.
 Therefore, you would not have to tap the shaver against the wall over and over to unclog it.